bowling233/TechStack/docs/系统领域/程序设计语言/📖 C++ Primer.md

     - assign new value to
     - destroyed.

-Once a **shared_ptr**’s counter goes to zero, the shared_ptr automatically frees the object that it manages.
+Once a `shared_ptr`’s counter goes to zero, the `shared_ptr` automatically frees the object that it manages.

-- Cannot convert ordinary Pointers to `shared_ptr`s implicitly.
-Use initializer: `shared_ptr<int> p2(new int(42));`.
+Cannot convert ordinary Pointers to `shared_ptr`s implicitly.
+Use initializer.

-!!! warning "initialize a smart pointer must point to dynamic memory because use delete to free the associated object"
+!!! warning "a smart pointer must point to dynamic memory because `delete` is used to free the associated object"

 Use `make_shared` function to allocate and use dynamic memory.